Kiosked/vulpes/README.md

 More information is found in the [API documentation](API.md).

 ## Developing
 To begin development on Vuples, clone this repository (or your fork) and run `npm install` in the project directory.
+Vulpes uses **Babel** to compile its source files into the `dist/` directory.
+Building occurs automatically upon `npm install` or `npm publish`, but you can also run the process manually by executing `npm run build`.
+To watch for changes while developing simply run `npm run dev`.

 To run the tests, execute `npm t` - this executes all tests and coverage checks.
 To run just unit tests or just integration tests, run `npm run test:unit` or `npm run test:integration` respectively.